City-Bureau/field-guide/site/content/frequently-asked-questions/_index.md

 >
 > \
 >
+> > * We pay $16 per hour.
-> For all meeting related assignments we pay a base rate that covers 2 hours for meeting attendance and 1.5 hours for follow up work such as note cleaning and processing, photo uploading, and post-meeting communication.
+> > * For meetings that run 2 hours or less, default pay is 3.5 hours: 2 hours for meeting attendance + 1.5 hours for pre-research, follow-up work, note editing, uploading, etc.
->
-> \
->
-> \
->
-> For meetings that run longer than 2 hours we pay $16 per hour, rounded up to the nearest half hour.
+> > * For meetings that run longer, we adjust your compensation to the meeting duration (rounded up to the nearest half hour) + 1.5 hours.
->
-> \
->
-> \
->
-> In the event that a Documenters Field Coordinator requests that you add additional detail beyond what is required in the base assignment, we will also pay $16 per hour rounded up to the nearest half hour.
+> > * If your assigned meeting is cancelled less than 72 hours in advance of the scheduled start, we pay a "kill fee" of $16.
 >
 > \
 >